 Three Acres of Private Vermont

-The property unfolds across three private acres with long views of the Green Mountains across the lawn.
-Award-winning perennial gardens surround the house through spring, summer, and into fall.
+Vermont = The Outdoors.
+Three private acres unfold with long views of the Taconic Range across the lawn.
+Award-winning perennial gardens surround the house through spring, summer, and deep into fall.
 A multi-level koi pond and waterfall provide the kind of ambient sound that makes it genuinely difficult to go back inside.
-In every season, the grounds invite you to slow down in a way that is harder to do at home.
+A private hot tub, an outdoor fireplace and fire pit, a full outdoor kitchen, a hammock overlooking the lily pond, a screened porch with dining for nine — in every season, the grounds give guests every reason to stay outside longer than planned.

 Hot Tub

-A private six-person hot tub under the Vermont stars.
+Private.
+Six-Person.
+Under the Vermont Stars.
 After a day on the slopes or trails, it earns its place every single season.

 Outdoor Kitchen

-A full outdoor kitchen and grilling area set up for summer cookouts, fall harvest dinners, or a proper apres-ski spread for the group.
+Dual Propane Grills.
+Full Setup.
+Designed for summer cookouts, fall harvest dinners, or a proper apres-ski spread when the group comes in from the mountain.

 Gardens & Patios

-Multiple patio and seating areas tucked among the award-winning gardens — good for morning coffee, an evening glass of wine, or simply doing nothing.
+Award-Winning Perennial Gardens.
+Multiple seating areas tucked among the gardens — good for morning coffee, an evening glass of wine, or simply doing nothing.

-A multi-level koi pond and waterfall that becomes, within about ten minutes of arrival, everyone's favorite place to sit and decompress.
+A Multi-Level Koi Pond.
+Within about ten minutes of arrival, it becomes everyone’s favorite place on the property to sit and decompress.

 Arlington, Vermont

-Arlington sits in a quiet corner of Southern Vermont that most people drive through on the way somewhere else — which is exactly what makes it worth stopping in.
+Location.
+Location.
+Location.
+Arlington sits in a quiet corner of Southern Vermont that most visitors pass through on the way to Manchester or Bennington — which is exactly what keeps it worth stopping in.
 The town is genuinely Vermont: unhurried, scenic, and free of the tourist trappings that can make some New England destinations feel performed.
-The Battenkill River runs through town, one of the most celebrated fly fishing rivers in the Northeast, and also perfect for a summer afternoon of tubing.
+The Battenkill River runs through town, one of the most celebrated fly fishing rivers in the Northeast, and perfect for a summer afternoon of tubing.

-From Warm Brook Farm, Manchester is ten minutes in one direction and Bennington fifteen minutes in the other.
+Everything Within Reach.
+Manchester is ten minutes.
+Bennington is fifteen.
 Bromley Mountain is twenty minutes for skiing in winter and a summer adventure park in the warmer months.
-Stratton Mountain is twenty-five minutes.
+Stratton is twenty-five minutes.
 The Battenkill, covered bridges, farm stands, and some of the best country roads in New England are right outside the door.

 Manchester, VT